MikeyBurkman/prism-vm/README.md

-# csv-analyze-es
+# prism-vm
-A VM created with Vagrant/VirtualBox that provides Elasticsearch and Kibana instances, as well as a NodeJs application for parsing CSV files and inserting them into ES.
+A VM created with Vagrant/VirtualBox that provides Elasticsearch and Kibana instances, as well as a NodeJs application (prism) for parsing CSV files and inserting them into ES.

 ## Preparation